trevorsee/2017-website-archive/_projects/whats-that-an-author.markdown

 ![a](/uploads/trevorcarr-dot-info-author1.jpg)

-Exploring machine learning through Calvino's Invisible Cities.
+A publication and installation exploring machine learning through Calvino's Invisible Cities.
 {: .measure-wide }

-Design ephemera is archived as the shadow of an event, place, or time.
-An exhibition catalogue plays the role of indexing the event, providing additional context, information, writing, etc., and serving as a citation in a student paper.
-It is often said that when art is reproduced it can't have the same experiential qualities as seeing it is person - but that argument ignores all of the new affordances that reproduced art affords.
+For the content of the books I spliced together the story of Leonia, excerpts from Art in the Age of Mechanical Reproduction, and public domain images from the NYPL.
+It is printed on found-paper left behind at printers and in recycling bins across campus.
+(Thanks to [Kristian](http://www.ookb.co/) for letting me steal from his collection).
+This creates a blurred line between what content "belongs" to the book, what is found from the paper, and the collisions between the two.
+Who can claim authorship over the final product?
 {: .measure-wide }

 ![a](/uploads/trevorcarr-dot-info-author2.gif)

+Leonia:
+<iframe src="/uploads/trevorcarr-dot-info-leonia.txt" width="50%" height="800px"></iframe>

 ![a](/uploads/trevorcarr-dot-info-author3.jpg)
 ![a](/uploads/trevorcarr-dot-info-author6.jpg)
 ![a](/uploads/trevorcarr-dot-info-author7.jpg)